It’s exhilarating for a while…

 With this pricing model, we would recommend going with the budgeted ad spend, not the actual ad spend as this allows you to bill your clients in advance and get paid in advance.
 Billing your clients in advance enables the PPC managers to optimize the campaign based on the metrics in front of them, rather than being held to a specific number.
 It could actually save the client money on ad spend if the opportunity presents itself.

-Hybrid Pricing Models
+Management Fee: Hybrid Pricing Models

 The Pricing Model to Avoid